 Making staff redundant

-Guidance from GOV.UK covering lay-offs, staff consultations and redundancy pay.
+Guidance from GOV.UK covering lay-offs and short-time working, non-compulsory and compulsory redundancies, staff consultations and redundancy pay.

 Calculate your employee's statutory redundancy pay

 GOV.UK calculator for employers to work out payments based on age, weekly pay and number of years service.